Bob and I arrived in Zubiri and grabbed two bunks in the “muni.”

 “Municipals” are public hostels owned and operated by a community.
 Municipals vary greatly in size, cleanliness, and services offered, but typically consist of a common room, some kind of shared kitchen, bathroom stalls, shower stalls, and a sleeping area.
 Sometimes the sleeping area is smallish with ten or twelve beds.
 Others can be huge spaces with sixty beds or more.
 Beds consist of a single mattress in a plastic cover on a frame without blankets or sheets.
 For this reason, Spain walkers need to carry their own sleeping gear (sleep sack or bag).

-Many munis are first-come, first-serve.
-No reservations are taken.
-As summer-time peregrinos do their best to avoid walking the heat of the day (and believe me, Spain is hot in July!), it is good to grab a bunk in the early afternoon before it fills.
-Wait too long, and you may be walking with el sol caliente as your blistering companion.
+Most munis are first-come, first-served.
+Since summertime peregrinos do their best to avoid walking in the July heat, the goal is to grab a bunk by early afternoon.
+Wait too long, and you’ll find yourself walking with el sol caliente as your blistering companion.

 Our sleeping area in Zubiri’s muni.
 That’s my backpack on the floor.
 Did I remember my earplugs?